apache/parquet-format/LogicalTypes.md

 runs to the end of the referenced file.

-A self-reference points within the same Parquet file using `offset` and `size` (both required); the bytes are written between column chunks and are not otherwise referenced by the footer.
-A self-reference is when `path` is not set, never an absolute path back to the current file, so a file containing self-references is renamed or relocated as a single unit.
+A self-reference points within the same Parquet file using `offset` and `size` (both required).
+A self-reference is when `path` is not set.
+A file containing self-references can be renamed or relocated as a single unit.

-The bytes referenced by a self-reference are compressed with the same `CompressionCodec` as the one specified for the `inline` column.
+The bytes referenced by a self-reference use the `CompressionCodec` defined by the `inline` column chunk's `ColumnMetadata`.

 #### Validation

 * A value must resolve to some referenced data.
 It resolves only if `inline`, `path`, or `offset` is set; if none of them are set, the value does not resolve and is invalid, even if `size` is set.
-Use column nullability to represent a null value.
 * A self-reference (`path` not set) must set `offset`.
 A value with neither `path` nor `offset` set (and not `inline`) does not resolve and is invalid.
 * `size` must be set whenever `offset` is set.
 A value that sets `offset` without `size` is invalid.
 Because a self-reference must set `offset`, it must also set `size`.
-* If `inline` is set, it supplies the bytes; producers may instead treat `inline` and the locator fields as mutually exclusive.
+* If `inline` is set, it supplies the bytes readers; producers may treat `inline` and the locator fields as mutually exclusive.
 * Field names within a `FILE`-annotated group must not be renamed.
 * Additional metadata about the file (e.g., modification timestamp) must be stored adjacent to this group by engines or table formats, not inside it.

-Statistics may be collected for the individual fields of a `FILE`-annotated group according to the sort order of each field's logical type.
+Statistics may be collected for the individual fields of a `FILE`-annotated group according to the sort order defined in each field's logical type.

 This is an example of a `FILE`-annotated group that defines all fields: